jerabaul29/qrdump/README.md

 - Regarding encoding: ```zbarimg``` used to not support extracting binary data.
 This was added only recently to the tool, see: https://stackoverflow.com/questions/60506222/encode-decode-binary-data-in-a-qr-code-using-qrencode-and-zbarimg-in-bash .
 This is now supported in the ```zbarimg``` that ships with Ubuntu 21.04 and higher, but lower versions (such as 20.04LTS) will only work using the ```--base64``` flag.
 The tool will automatically warn if you try to use binary encoding while your libraries are only compatible with base64.

 - The tool is still early in its life, but I have been using it with success myself.
 If you use the ```--safe-mode``` and ```--parchive``` flags, qrdump will both 1) check that the encoded pdf can be correctly decoded, 2) dump in addition to the data all the par2 data needed to robustify the dump.
-Still, the tool comes with **NO WARRANTEE WHATSOEVER** from my side.
+Still, the tool comes with **NO WARRANTY WHATSOEVER** from my side.